swatisahay/Destinations/README.md

 * _Fill in the blank and submit_
 * _Click on the destination to display the content_

+## Spec

+_Collect input information of location, landmarks, time of year, and notes_ _Store input data in a destination list_
+_Click on the destination to display informations_

 ## Support and contact details

 _Please contact Jean84646@gmail.com  and swatiranjan0111@gmail.com for any issues, questions, ideas, or concerns._